awused/cyNaoko/README.md

     python naoko/webserver.py start|stop|restart|status
 </pre>

 The web server can be run either as an http server using the bottle.py development server, which is slow but straightforward, or as a fastcgi server using flup.
+The fastcgi server only works in standalone mode.

 ## History by Falaina
 This is just a small explanation on how this code relates to the bot that used to be in the synchtube animu room.